 The hormones and chemicals produced by stressed tortoises can inhibit growth.
-Consider how the tortoise is living and see if there’s anything you can change to make life more comfortable.
+Consider how the tortoise is living and see if you can change anything to make life more comfortable.

 If you have two tortoises in the enclosure, the one that has stopped growing could be getting bullied by the other, especially if it’s larger or more dominant.

 Although tortoises don’t mark territory, they are territorial animals.
 So, you may observe behaviors like head bobbing and shell ramming.

 This could be because they’re both male tortoises of breeding age or because the male has matured early and is harassing the female tortoise and stressing her out.

 Stress can be caused by being in a new environment.
 If you have moved the tortoise to a different enclosure, it may have stopped growing.

 Once a tortoise adjusts to its new home, it should start growing again.

 Some tortoises are born smaller than others, even from the same clutch of eggs.

 Just like human genetics determine our height, hair color, and immune system, tortoise genetics can determine how fast a tortoise grows.

 If you’re caring for several tortoises from the same clutch and only one seems to be growing slowly, it’s likely due to genetics.